 “We know that peace of mind is the greatest luxury; and the vaccine requirement is simply the best way to ensure the safest possible Crystal Experience for all on board."

 Crystal Cruises said it understood that the widespread availability of vaccines varied according to the distribution plan of each traveler's home country or state.
-The company has voluntarily paused sailings through May 2021 for its river ship, into June for its ocean fleet, through August 1 for Crystal Esprit, through August for Crystal Endeavor, allowing most guests sufficient time to get fully vaccinated before the resumption of operations.
+The company has voluntarily paused sailings through May 2021 for its river ship, into June for its ocean fleet, through August 1 for Crystal Esprit, and through August for Crystal Endeavor, allowing most guests sufficient time to get fully vaccinated before the resumption of operations.

 Fleet’s crew will be expected to be vaccinated as well when Crystal Cruises resumes sailing, but this may not be a viable option for all crew given their age or the availability of Covid vaccines in their home countries.